Maybe you were born to run. But born to detail? Forget it. Tramps like

 After polishing and buffing, wax is applied and then buffed by hand or

 with a buffing machine.
-The car is then given a final once-over and detailed cleaning of seams
+After a final once-over, detailed cleaning of seams

-is done with small brushes to get rid of wax residue.
+is performed with small brushes that dispose of wax residue.
 Shops should

-be extra careful not to get polish or wax treatments onto
+be extra careful not to get polish or wax treatments onto windows; once

-Make sure to ask any shop you're considering whether they use a three-step polishing
+Ask any shop youre considering whether it uses a three-step polishing

 process (polishing, buffing, and waxing) or a one-step process.
 The all-in-one

-process used by some shops is inferior to the three-step
+process used is inferior to the three-step process because its impossible

 Windows and Trim

-After detailing the paintwork, shops will clean the car's windows inside
+After detailing the paintwork, shops clean the cars windows inside and

 treatments or polishes to convertible tops, exterior chrome, chromed plastic,